 Wait – my parents really don’t want to store my stuff?

-Most parents will act like they don’t mind.
+Many parents will act like they don’t mind.
 After all, you’re their kid.
 They want to help you out however they can and remain a presence in your life.
-Most parents have a hard time saying no.
+So sometimes parents have a hard time saying no.

-But if you asked them for an honest answer, they’d probably say – not really
+But if you asked them for an honest answer, they might say – not really

 Think about it.
 They have plenty of stuff of their own to store.
 Their attic, the basement, the closets, and any other available storage space is likely being utilized.